 - A new use of technology to enhance student learning

-- A new program to increase faculty-student engagement
+- A new program or co-curricular experience to enhance faculty-student engagement

 - A new initiative to enhance the level of faculty-student collaboration on research

 - A new type of project in which students engage in independent learning outside of the classroom

 - A new online or blended learning course

 Some proposals may involve the development of new courses or course modules.
 We welcome those ideas, but please note that the course itself will have to be approved through the usual curriculum review process.
 The Center for Teaching Excellence will help support the development process, but it cannot approve new courses.
 Additionally, all expenses for the project must be completed and submitted by May 31st, regardless of the status of the course approval process.

 A list of prior Innovation Grant awardees and their activities is available here.